 It’s apparent that this staff knows these two individuals as they were playful with conversation and took their time to make our experience difficult.
-In 2019, this type of behavior should not be accepted because of certain views.
+This type of behavior should not be accepted because of certain views.
 If you don’t want to sit next to certain people in a public restaurant then you should probably eat dinner in the comfort of your own home.
 A moment to hang out with a group of friends after a birthday party, turned into a discussion with our young impressionable sons about how we didn’t get kicked out, but willingly CHOSE to leave because of the unfair treatment we were being given.
 This Buffalo Wild Wings location has lost our business indefinitely.
 Thank you to the Hooters for serving our group and the patrons of Hooters for not being close-minded people that would ruin the night of others.”

 This story was written by Mary Vahl of Illinois.
 The article originally appeared here.
 Do you have a similar experience?
 We’d like to hear your important journey.
 Submit your own story here, and subscribe to our best stories in our free newsletter here.